mediakular/gridcraft/README.md

 ### Columns

-- `key`: needs to be the name of the property
+- `key`: needs to be the name of the property when no accessor is defined
 - `title`: Title of the column
 - `accessor` (optional): returns custom objects or manipulated values
 - `sortValue` (optional): returned value will be used for sorting